Miami Bar to Oak Flat

 Illinois River Permits are available by self-registration at a Kiosk in Selma.
 The best Illinois River Guide Map is the one by Quinn called the Illinois River Handbook.

-Illinois Rafting and Kayaking Highlights
+Illinois Rapids and Highlights

 Mile 0: Put-in